You need to know the layout of Galaxy S21, S21+ or S21 Ultra to locate and use the buttons, ports, and key components properly.

 The speaker is almost invisible.
 The sound should come out from the gap between the screen and the top frame.

-If you have an official Galaxy S21 cover, like Galaxy S21 LED Vide cover, or Galaxy S21 Clear View cover, you will know the exact location of the speaker vent better.
+If you have an official Galaxy S21 cover, like Galaxy S21 LED Vide cover or Galaxy S21 Smart Clear View Cover (S-View Flip Cover), you will know the exact location of the speaker vent better.

 The other speaker is located at the bottom.